 In our workplace today, issues involving diversity, equity, and inclusion are being brought to the forefront of many organizations.
 The topic of how to implement DEI training has become a hot-button issue in our polarized times.

-Stephen Paskoff, president and CEO of ELI, was recently interviewed by Rose Scott on WABE’s Closer Look to discuss this topic in detail.
+Stephen Paskoff, president and CEO of ELI, was recently interviewed by Rose Scott on WABE’s Closer Look to discuss the importance of DEI training in the workplace.

 Linking DEI to Business Performance